 - Lower heat to a simmer.
 Cook (uncovered) until creamy and oats are softened, about 3 to 5 minutes, stirring occasionally.
 Remove from heat, cover and let ret rest for around 2 minutes.

-- Spoon the porridge into 8 (4 ounce) shot glasses or small jars, leaving some room for the toppings.
+- Spoon the porridge into 8 small jars or dessert bowls, leaving some room for the toppings.

-- Serve the porridge shots with the topping options above (or use your kids' favorite toppings!).
-There will be 2 shot glasses for each porridge topping.
+- Serve the individual porridge shots with the topping options above (or use your kids' favorite toppings!).
 Kids can pick and choose their porridge.
-This is a fun way to get kids to eat their breakfast!

 Notes